-Professor Resl is internationally acknowledged for her research in medieval cultural and social history.
-She has applied her cross-disciplinary approach on a number of themes varying from memory and charity in late medieval towns to institutional archives and pragmatic literacy.
+Professor Resl is internationally acknowledged for her research in medieval cultural and social history; she has applied her cross-disciplinary approach on a number of themes varying from memory and charity in late medieval towns to institutional archives and pragmatic literacy.
 Her current research focuses on the history of animals.
 She is editor, together with Linda Kalof (Michigan) of the six-volume Cultural History of Animals (Oxford and New York, 2007, paperback 2011) which won the 'Choice' award in December 2008.

-ABOUT THE SCHOOL OF HISTORIES, LANGUAGES AND CULTURES
+ABOUT THE SCHOOL OF ARTS

-The School of Histories, Languages and Cultures is one of the three new schools that will form the Faculty of Arts, Cultures and Education from 1 August 2016.
-The school brings together about 60 academics with research and teaching expertise in history, modern languages, cultural studies, American studies and Philosophy.
-Their shared interest in the study of cultures past and present produces world-leading research across all areas.
+The School of Arts is one of the three new Schools that will form the Faculty of Arts, Cultures and Education from 1 August 2016.
+The School brings together about 65 academics with research and teaching expertise in Creative Writing, Digital Media, Drama, English, Film Studies and Music.
+Their shared interest in the study of creative and performative arts produces world-leading research across all its areas.

-The impact of much of our research has been judged as 'considerable' to 'very considerable' in the recent REF2014 assessment.
+The impact of much of our research has been judged as considerable to very considerable in the recent REF2014 assessment.
 Our research is held in high esteem internationally and regularly achieves significant international competitive funding.
 We have a full range of PGR programmes in all our disciplines.
-PGR supervision was highlighted as a considerable strength in REF feedback for history, for example.
-The school is leading the AHRC-funded doctoral training Centre Heritage Consortium, a collaboration with several other north-eastern universities.
-On the basis of this network and initiated by colleagues from history at Hull a further network for the support of doctoral research has been established, the North-East Consortium for Arts and Humanities.
+Our PGR students benefit from the interdisciplinary research environment; this was praised in feedback from REF2014 panels.
+The School is involved in the AHRC-funded Doctoral Training Centre 'Heritage Consortium', a collaboration with several other north-eastern Universities led by the Faculty of Arts, Cultures and Education.
+On the basis of this network and initiated by colleagues from History at Hull a further network for the support of doctoral research has been established, the North-East Consortium for Arts and Humanities, to which all subjects in the School of Arts contribute.

 Excellence in student experience is key for our success.
-About 1,300 students participate in the school's wide range of teaching programmes across all levels of study.
-All our undergraduate curricula have recently been substantially revised as part of the University's Curriculum 2016 campaign.
+About 900 students participate in the School's wide range of teaching programmes across all levels of study.
+All our undergraduate curricula have recently been substantially revised as part of the University's Curriculum2016 campaign.
 Embedding employability skills into all curricula has been one of the key priorities.
-We continue to increase opportunities for practice-based learning for all our students, not just as part of our involvement in the City of Culture 2017 activities.
-We also have reviewed our wide and varied portfolio of PGT provision to which all subjects contribute.
+We continue to increase opportunities for practice-based learning for all our students.
+Many of our students will be involved in Hull's City of Culture 2017 events.
+All of our subjects contribute to our wide and varied portfolio of PGT provision.
+Our students benefit from highest-quality facilities such as the Middleton Hall, the Gulbenkian Centre and the Brynmor Jones Library.
+Our graduates successfully establish careers in the arts, in education and a wide variety of other areas.

-Bringing your knowledge, experience and research-active approach, you will find that this post is a unique opportunity to help shape the future of the School of Histories, Languages and Cultures at the University of Hull.
-Knowing what's needed to build on our already impressive reputation, you will have plenty of opportunity to make your mark on what - and how - we teach our students and continue to enhance our research.
+Bringing your knowledge, experience and research-active approach, you will find that this post is a unique opportunity to help shape the future of Arts at the University of Hull.
+Knowing what is needed to build on our already impressive reputation, you will have plenty of opportunity to make your mark on what and how - we teach our students and continue to enhance our

-As Head of School, you will be part of the Faculty's senior leadership team, together with the other two Heads of School and the Associate Deans, and play a leading role in shaping our faculty's future.
+As Head of School, you will be part of the Faculty's Senior Leadership Team, together with the other two Heads of School and the Associate Deans, and play a leading role in shaping our Faculty's future.